Bulk viscosity in strong and electroweak matter

 \section{Abstract}

-For temperatures $T$ ranging from a few MeV up to TeV and energy density $\rho$ up to $10^{16}~$GeV/fm$^3$, the bulk viscosity $\zeta$ is calculated in non-perturbation (up, down, strange, charm, and bottom) and perturbation theories with up, down, strange, charm, bottom, and top quark flavors, at vanishing baryon-chemical potential.
-To these calculations, results deduced from the effective QCD-like model, the Polyakov linear-sigma model (PLSM), are integrated.
-PLSM merely comes up with essential contributions for the vacuum and thermal condensations of gluons and quarks (up, down, strange, and charm flavors).
-Furthermore, the thermodynamic contributions of photons, neutrinos, charged leptons, electroweak particles, and the scalar Higgs boson, are found very significant along the entire range of $T$ and $\rho$ and therefore could be well integrated.
+For temperatures $T$ ranging from a few MeV up to TeV and energy density $\rho$ up to $10^{16}~$GeV/fm$^3$, the bulk viscosity $\zeta$ is calculated in non--perturbation (up, down, strange, charm, and bottom) and perturbation theories with up, down, strange, charm, bottom, and top quark flavors, at vanishing baryon--chemical potential.
+To these calculations, results deduced from the effective QCD--like model, the Polyakov linear--sigma model (PLSM), are also integrated in.
+The PLSM merely comes up with essential contributions for the vacuum and thermal condensations of the gluons and the quarks (up, down, strange, and charm flavors).
+Furthermore, the thermal contributions of the photons, neutrinos, charged leptons, electroweak particles, and scalar Higgs boson, are found very significant along the entire range of $T$ and $\rho$ and therefore could be well integrated in.
 We present the dimensionless quantity $9 \omega_0 \zeta/Ts$, where $\omega_0$ is a perturbative scale and $s$ is the entropy density and conclude that $9 \omega_0 \zeta/Ts$ exponentially decreases with increasing $T$.
-We also conclude that the resulting $\zeta$ with the non-perturbative and perturbative QCD contributions non-monotonically increases with increases $\rho$.
-But with the nearly-entire standard model contributions considered in the present study, $\zeta$ almost-linearly increases with increasing $\rho$.
-Certainly, these results offer a great deal to explore in astrophysics and cosmology, for instance.
+We also conclude that the resulting $\zeta$ with the non--perturbative and perturbative QCD contributions non--monotonically increases with increasing $\rho$.
+But with nearly--entire standard model contributions considered in the present study, $\zeta$ almost--linearly increases with increasing $\rho$.
+Apparently, these results offer a great deal to explore in astrophysics, cosmology, and nuclear collisions.

 \keywords{Transport properties, Lattice QCD calculations, Perturbation theory}

 \makeatletter \toc@pre \toc@post \makeatother